Microsoft NZ appoints Matt Bostwick as commercial partner director

 “Even though we’re at the bottom of the world, Microsoft can enable New Zealand software start-ups and innovators to go global, by leveraging our partner networks and global cloud capabilities.”

-He says the data centre will enable people to develop solutions locally, drive digital transformation, and contribute to our economic rebuild.
+He says the data center will enable people to develop solutions locally, drive digital transformation, and contribute to our economic rebuild.

 On Bostwick’s appointment, Microsoft New Zealand managing director Vanessa Sorenson, says: “We are so thrilled to welcome Matt into this new position.
 He has exceptional experience in the technology sector and is passionate about helping innovative New Zealand organisations succeed.
 I look forward to seeing him support our partners to achieve more in this new role.”